RodriguezReyesDavidAlejandro/MercadoLibreAutomation/README.md

 Automation project with **Selenium + TestNG + ExtentReports** to test searches and filters on [MercadoLibre](https://www.mercadolibre.com).

-## Notes about the Test Execution
+## Notes on the execution of the test
-- This project simulates an Automation Test for a Junior QA position (Testing Automation JR).
+- This project simulates an Automation Test for a Junior Testing Automation position.
-- The step Filter by location “CDMX” was omitted, since such an option does not exist in Mercado Libre.
+- The step *Filter by location “CDMX”* was omitted, since such an option does not exist on Mercado Libre.
-- In the step “Print these products in the console”, the automation retrieves:
+- In the step *Print these products in the console*, the automation retrieves:
-    - The original price (if available).
+  - The original price (when available).
   - The discounted price.
-    -The percentage discount of the product.
+  - The discount percentage applied to the product.
-- If a product does not include a discount, only the current price is displayed.
+- If the product has no discount, only the current price is printed.

 ## Technologies used
 - [Java 21+](https://openjdk.org/projects/jdk/21/)